Why Do I Keep Waking Up At Night?

 Irregular sleep schedules, consuming caffeine or heavy meals close to bedtime, and using electronic devices before bed can interfere with your ability to stay asleep through the night.
 Many of us have come to rely on gadgets such as mobile phones and laptop computers regularly.
 However, their use can impact your sleep.

-The sounds from these devices can also cause the mind to remain active when you should be winding down.
+The sounds from electronic devices can also cause the mind to remain active when you should be winding down.
 It is, therefore, best to turn off any electronics at least 30 minutes before sleeping.

 Those living in an environment with high noise levels will naturally experience issues when trying to fall asleep.
 In this case, white noise or sound-blocking earplugs may be wise options to consider.